AipNooBest/wow-discord-rpc/README.md

 That's it!
 Now you have a pleasant and informative Rich Presence in your Discord profile.
 It will update automatically as long as the script is kept running.

+If you want to translate it to your language, you can edit `local.lua` file and the line 11 at the `WoWPresence.py`.
+Zones name will be localised automatically based on your game's locale.

 ## LICENSE
 Both the addon and the WoWPresence.py script are in the public domain.
 The rpc.py file is from [this repo](https://github.com/suclearnub/python-discord-rpc) and it's [MIT licenced](https://raw.githubusercontent.com/wodim/wow-discord-rich-presence/master/script/rpc.py-LICENSE).